Are you ready to start lifting weights after giving birth?

 What To Expect By Your 6 Week Postpartum Visit

 If you had a vaginal delivery, you might be feeling pretty good.
 If you don’t, that’s okay.
-Your doctor can tell you if they see anything medical that needs attention.
+Your doctor can tell you if they see anything of concern.

 If you had a C-section, your incision is likely healed by now.
-You may still experience soreness in your abdominal region- that’s normal.
+You may still experience soreness in your abdominal region, and that’s totally normal.

 But this soreness shouldn’t prevent you from moving.